forgewiki/forgewiki/tutorials/damage-over-time.md

 Duplicate these nodes and feed in an _Area Monitor_ line from the _Cure_ reference to complete the minimum effect.

-The new required nodes are located under:
+The new optional nodes are located under:

 * Events Custom
 * Logic